Software Documentation Types and Best Practices

 The best practice is to write a requirement document using a single, consistent template that all team members adhere to.
 The one web-page form will help you keep the document concise and save the time spent on accessing the information.
 Here’s a look at an example of a one-web-page product-requirements document to understand various elements that should be included in your PRD.
 Nevertheless, you should remember that this isn’t the one and only way to compile this document.

-One web-page product-requirements document created by using Atlassian Confluence, the content collaboration software
+Technical documentation example: One web-page software requirements document created by using Atlassian Confluence, the content collaboration software

 Here are the main recommendations to follow: